 The Seven Modes of the Major Scale

-Time to take a closer look at all seven members of this lovely family.
-Starting with an unlikely member…
+Time to take a closer look at all seven members of this lovely family, and how to derive them from our C major scale.
+Starting with a familiar member…

 The Ionian Mode